EU regulators work on reform of car approval system

-BRUSSELS (Reuters) - In the wake of the scandal over Volkswagen’s (VOWG_p.DE) admission to cheating regulators, the European Commission said on Tuesday it would agree outline plans to reform the European system for approving new models of cars by the end of the year.
+BRUSSELS, Sept 29 (Reuters) - In the wake of the scandal over Volkswagen’s admission to cheating regulators, the European Commission said on Tuesday it would agree outline plans to reform the European system for approving new models of cars by the end of the year.

 Volkswagen’s use of software known as a defeat device to fake emissions performance has triggered widespread calls to change Europe’s so-called type approval system, which leaves member states in charge of policing compliance.